Macil/streamdeck-rustplus/README.md

 npx @liamcottle/rustplus.js fcm-register
 ```

 Log into Steam and the command should complete.
+You won't have to run this command again.

-Then run this command:
+Now whenever you want to add one or more smart switches, run this command:

 ```
 npx @liamcottle/rustplus.js fcm-listen